slowernews/wisdom-tldr/README.md

 *'The root of our problems is our inability to let go.' -- Leo Babauta*
 *'A prophet has no honour in his own country.' -- Bible (John 4: 44)*
 *'Avoiding relevant conflict will not keep peace, will rot it.' -- EF*
-*'All self-help boils down to«choose long-term over short-term».' -- Naval Ravikant*
+*'All self-help boils down to «choose long-term over short-term».' -- Naval Ravikant*
 *'The empire long divided, must unite; long united, must divide.' -- Chinese proverb*

 <!--